goadesign/pulse/replicated/README.md

 automatically replicated to all nodes and results in a notification that can be used to trigger actions.

-Upon joining a replicated map the node will receive a snapshot of the map and then receive updates as they occur.
+Upon joining a replicated map the node receives an up-to-date snapshot of its content followed by updates as they occur.

 ## Usage